Who runs Model Meter

 - It does not use your OpenAI or Anthropic API keys.

 Model Meter uses Sparkle, an open-source macOS update framework, to check for new versions.
 The app periodically fetches https://abokadolabs.com/model-meter/appcast.xml over HTTPS.
-The standard web-server log entry that creates (IP address, timestamp, user agent) is the only record kept on our side, and it's used solely to operate the website.
+Abokado Labs records appcast checks and update/download requests so it can estimate active installs, version adoption, and download volume.
+Those records include app name, version/build where available, timestamp, request path, country derived by Cloudflare, and user-agent family.
+The analytics database does not store IP addresses.
 Updates are signed with an EdDSA key whose public half is built into the app; the private half is held by Abokado Labs and never leaves a developer machine.

 You can disable update checks in the app's settings if you'd prefer to update manually.